-Discretionary

-A: Proposal Vote Required Voting Allowed?

-(1) Election of directors Plurality No

-(2) Ratification of the appointment of PricewaterhouseCoopers LLP Majority Yes

-(3) Advisory vote on our executive compensation Majority No
+Discretionary A: Proposal Vote Required Voting Allowed?
+(1) Election of directors Plurality No (2) Ratification of the appointment of PricewaterhouseCoopers LLP Majority Yes (3) Advisory vote on our executive compensation Majority No (4) Approval of the Charter Amendment Majority No

-"Majority" means, with regard to the ratification of the appointment of PricewaterhouseCoopers LLP and the advisory vote on our executive compensation, a majority of the votes cast at the annual meeting.

-"Plurality" means, with regard to the election of directors, that the seven nominees for director receiving the greatest number of "for" votes from our shares entitled to vote will be elected.
+- "Majority" means, with regard to the ratification of the appointment of PricewaterhouseCoopers LLP and the advisory vote on our executive compensation, a majority of the votes cast at the Annual Meeting, and with respect to the Charter Amendment means a majority of the outstanding shares entitled to vote. - "Plurality" means, with regard to the election of directors, the seven nominees for director receiving the greatest number of "for" votes from our shares cast at the Annual Meeting.

-O: Whatis the difference between holding shares as a stockholder of record and as a beneficial owner?
+Q: Whatis the difference between holding shares as a stockholder of record and as a beneficial owner?

-A: If your shares are registered in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, you are the "stockholder of record" of those shares.
+A: If your shares are registered in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, you are the "stockholder of record" of those shares

 If your shares are held in a stock brokerage account or by a bank or other holder of record, you are considered the "beneficial owner" of those shares.
-The Notice of Internet Availability of Proxy Materials (the "Notice") and proxy statement and any accompanying documents have been forwarded to you by your broker, bank or other holder of record.
+The Notice Regarding the Availability of Proxy Materials (the "Notice") and proxy statement and any accompanying documents have been forwarded to you by your broker, bank or other holder of record.
 As the beneficial owner, you have the right to direct your broker, bank or other holder of record how to vote your shares by using the voting instruction card or by following their instructions for voting by telephone or on the Internet.

-Q: How do I vote?
+O: How do I vote?